Used car buyers guide: Practical problems

-So you're looking for a new car.
-You want practicality, economy and even style. its a tough choice we agree but luckily for you there's a huge amount of variety on the used market right now.
+So you're looking to purchase your next used car.
+You want practicality, economy and even style.
+Its a tough choice we agree but luckily for you there's a huge amount of variety on the used market right now.
 From the classic estate car to the modern crossover today we're going to take a look at your options and the pros and cons of each type of car.
 Read on for our complete practical used car buyers guide.

-Lets start with the estate car (This Skoda Octavia VRS is nice isn't it?).
+Lets start with the estate car (We sold this Skoda VRS last year).
 Estate cars are, more often than not, based on similar saloon models and used to be the car of choice for the family.
 The benefits of an estate car practicality wise are what have kept them in production for so long.
-The most obvious benefit is the boot space with estate cars having some of the largest boot spaces on the market, out performing most SUVs, crossovers and even small vans when the seats are folded. if you need a space for longer objects (think skiing or fishing) then the estate is likely the car for you although cabin height can be limiting.
+The most obvious benefit is the boot space with estate cars having some of the largest boot spaces on the market, out performing most SUVs, crossovers and even small vans when the seats are folded.
+If you need a space for longer objects (think skiing or fishing) then the estate is likely the car for you although cabin height can be limiting.

 Of course these advantages do come with a flip side, the lower ride height won't be ideal if you suffer from mobility issues for example and the more sporty road setup will see the estate struggle in serious off road situations (though some do come with higher ride heights and all wheel drive like the Audi All road variants).